February 5, 2020

-Unfortunately, workers who have lost time due to an injury may be more susceptible to another health issue – depression.
+Injured workers who are off work due to an injury may also struggle with another health issue – depression.

 The workers’ ability to return to work in a reasonable timeframe factored into their mental health.

-“Frequent symptoms of depression were more common among participants who were having trouble returning to work,” study author Nancy Carnide reported.
+“Frequent symptoms of depression were more common among participants who were having trouble returning to work,” according to study author Nancy Carnide.

 5 steps to reduce the risk of post-injury depression

 Depression after workplace injury can prolong a workers’ comp claim and delay return-to-work.
 In some cases, post-injury depression may even be compensable as part of the workers’ compensation claim, but it depends a lot on the specific facts of each case.

 Post-injury depression isn’t always preventable, but employers can take steps to lower the risk:

 - Have a strong return-to-work program

 Bringing employees back to work not only reassures them that their future employment is secure, but also gives them a way to feel productive.